Ryan Clark (American football): 2007

 During a 2007 game against the Denver Broncos at Invesco Field at Mile High, Clark developed severe pain in his left side and had to be rushed to the hospital.
-It turned out that Clark had suffered a splenic infarction due to the sickle cell trait from which he has suffered since he was a child; these are usually a risk at high altitudes.
-Clark had to have his spleen and gall bladder removed, ending his season.
+It turned out that Clark had had a splenic infarction due to the sickle cell trait which he has had since he was a child; these are usually a risk at high altitudes.
+Clark had to have his spleen and gallbladder removed, ending his season.
 He lost 30 pounds after the removal, but returned to the Steelers in 2008.
 Although Clark was medically cleared to play in Denver's thin air without any complications, the Steelers took the precautionary measure of deactivating him for the four games played in Denver thereafter during Clark's career with the team—a 2009 Monday Night game, a 2010 preseason game, a 2011 playoff game and the 2012 season opener.

-2008–2010
+2008–2013

 Clark was the Steelers' recipient of the Ed Block Courage Award in 2008.
 After the 2008 season, Clark started in Super Bowl XLIII where the Steelers won against the Arizona Cardinals, recording five total tackles.
 After the 2010 season, he started in the Steelers' appearance in Super Bowl XLV against the Green Bay Packers, where he recorded eight total tackles in the 31–25 loss.

-2011–2014

 Set to become a free agent in the 2014 offseason, the Steelers made no attempt to resign Clark.
-The Steelers proceeded with their plans to replace him after they signed Mike Mitchell to a long-term contract on March 11, 2014 to become the team's new starting free safety.
+The Steelers proceeded with their plans to replace him after they signed Mike Mitchell to a long-term contract on March 11, 2014, to become the team's new starting free safety.

 Washington Redskins (second stint)

+2014

 On March 31, 2014, Clark returned to Washington on a one-year contract.
 With DeAngelo Hall on injured reserve, he was named the team's defensive captain in his place.
-He recorded his only interception of the season against quarterback Andrew Luck in the loss against the Indianapolis Colts on November 30.
+He recorded one of his two interceptions of the season against quarterback Andrew Luck in a loss against the Indianapolis Colts on November 30.

 Retirement

-On February 18, 2015, Clark announced his retirement from the NFL.
-He signed a one-day contract with the Pittsburgh Steelers to ensure he retired a Steeler.
+On February 18, 2015, Clark announced his retirement from the NFL, as a Steeler.